M-H-Amini/VerticalPlotter/README.md

 # VerticalPlotter
-My steps to make a vertical plotter!
+Our steps to make a vertical plotter!
-My first step is to vectorize a bitmap image...
+Our first step is to vectorize a bitmap image...(done!)
+Now we should make a documentation for it to present it to our professors!!!